Disruptions during Mughal and colonial periods

 some sections of the British government directly attempted to destroy

 some tribes.
-Land dispossession and subjugation by British and zamindar interests
+Land dispossession and subjugation by British and zamindar

 resulted in a number of adivasi revolts in the late eighteenth and